 It's a real shame that we have to mention this.
 The vast majority understand that you DON'T throw trash on the ground.
 This should apply anywhere, and especially out on a trail.
 Either use the trash bins at the aid stations, or carefully store your trash on yourself until you reach a trash bin.

 Runners are encouraged to report those who litter to race management, and offenders could face disqualification.

 Race Director Comments - Welcome to TH # 6

 Living in nearby Paducah, KY, I spent many days on the Tunnel Hill rails to trails.

-After I ran my first 100 miler in 2004 I started to think of hosting a 100 on the Tunnel Hill trails.
-It took several years, but in 2014 we hosted our first
+After I ran my first 100 miler in 2004, I started to think of hosting a 100 on the Tunnel Hill State Trail.
+In 2014, we hosted our first.

 What a great course it is, too!
 Fast!
-I'm thinking there is an excellent argument that this could be the fastest hundred miler in the United States.
+This Tunnel Hill course is proving itself to be the fastest hundred in not only the United States, but the World.

 There are no altitude issues... elevation runs between 340' and 680' above sea level.